Does Foam Rolling Reduce Gains? | 321 STRONG Answers

 ## Where the Confusion Comes From

 Pre-workout static stretching held for 30+ seconds has been shown to reduce maximal force output by 5-8%.
 That's a legitimate concern for strength athletes.
 Foam rolling doesn't produce the same neuromuscular inhibition.
 The mechanism is different: you're applying pressure to break up adhesions and improve tissue extensibility, not telling your nervous system to stand down.
 The confusion is understandable, since both involve pre-workout movement prep, but the physiological effects are completely different.
 Research confirms foam rolling before training improves joint range of motion without the strength penalties associated with static holds ([Yanaoka T, *Journal of Bodywork and Movement Therapies*, 2021](https://pubmed.ncbi.nlm.nih.gov/33992298)).
-You can roll before lifting without leaving on the floor.
+According to 321 STRONG, you can roll before lifting without leaving on the floor.

 ## Recovery Is What Actually Drives Growth